Tillerson waits on Turkey embassy brawl; McCain says 'look at the clip'

 Ceren Borazan, seen on video in a headlock, said in a Facebook post that the attack "popped a blood vessel in my eye."

-Among those charged in the incident are Jalal Kheirabadi, 42, of Fairfax, Virginia, He is charged with assaulting a police officer.
+Among those charged in the incident are Jalal Kheirabadi, 42, of Fairfax, Va., He is charged with assaulting a police officer.
 Kheirabadi says he was a victim, not an aggressor.

 Tuesday's incident isn't the first time violence accompanied a visit by a Turkish leader to the U.S. Last year, violence erupted outside Erdogan's appearance at a nuclear security summit in Washington, and there have been scuffles at the United Nations.